RATING★ 5.8

 The Narrative Arc & Core Premise

-Ina, a standout production of 1982, meticulously weaves its narrative threads through the Romance, Drama landscape, offering a cinematic experience that is as challenging as it is rewarding.
+In the evolving tapestry of Romance, Drama cinema, the 1982 release of Ina stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
 The primary thematic concern of the film is an investigation into Vinod (Master Raghu) and Anitha (Devi) are classmates in school and have their own private problems.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Romance, Drama are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Vinod (Master Raghu) and Anitha (Devi) are classmates in school and have their own private problems.
 Vinod's stepmother wants to seduce him, and Anitha is an illegitimate child that her mother never wanted.
 On a rainy day they take shelter in a train wagon, which starts moving before they could get out and stops next in a forest area a long way away from home.
 There, they find a couple of recluses - a widow and an ex-army officer - living their own lives and willing to accept them.
 As they were in early puberty they live like normal children.
 But as puberty stage starts, both experiences lust over each other.
 The widow accepts them as foster children and perform their marriage, but fate intervenes as an incurable disease for Anitha."